hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_vmware_replicated_vm.html.markdown

 The following arguments are supported:

+* `appliance_name` - (Required) The name of VMWare appliance which handles the replication.
+Changing this forces a new resource to be created.

 * `name` - (Required) The name of the replicated VM.
 Changing this forces a new resource to be created.

 * `recovery_vault_id` - (Required) The ID of the Recovery Services Vault where the replicated VM is created.
 Changing this forces a new resource to be created.

+* `network_interface` - (Required) One or more `network_interface` block as defined below.

-* `source_vm_name` - (Required) The name of the source VM in VMWare.
+* `physical_server_credential_name` - (Required) The name of the credential to access the source VM.
 Changing this forces a new resource to be created.

-* `appliance_name` - (Required) The name of VMWare appliance which handles the replication.
-Changing this forces a new resource to be created.
+More information about the credentials could be found [here](https://learn.microsoft.com/en-us/azure/site-recovery/deploy-vmware-azure-replication-appliance-modernized).

 * `recovery_replication_policy_id` - (Required) The ID of the policy to use for this replicated VM.
 Changing this forces a new resource to be created.

-* `physical_server_credential_name` - (Required) The name of credential to access source VM.
+* `source_vm_name` - (Required) The name of the source VM in VMWare.
 Changing this forces a new resource to be created.
-More information about the credentials could be found [here](https://learn.microsoft.com/en-us/azure/site-recovery/deploy-vmware-azure-replication-appliance-modernized).

-* `license_type` - (Optional) The license type of the VM.
-Possible values are `NoLicenseType`, `NotSpecified` and `WindowsServer`.
-Defaults to `NotSpecified`.

 * `target_resource_group_id` - (Required) The ID of resource group where the VM should be created when a failover is done.
 Changing this forces a new resource to be created.